Ferrari 250 GTO Fetches More Than $50 Million at Auction | 📰 LatestLY

 Mercedes then canceled its plans to build more hard-top 300 SLRs for the road in the aftermath of the tragedy, and never sold the two road-going models it had made — until the shock, confidential 2022 auction.

 The 250 GTO meanwhile can continue to claim to be the most expensive road-going car ever put into wider production and sold to the public.
-Another sold at auction for just under $50 million in 2018 and private sales are rumored to have stretched as high as $60 million or $70 million.
+Another sold at auction for roughly $44 million in 2018 and private sales are rumored to have stretched as high as $60 million or $70 million.

 msh/dh (AFP)